berkeley-demography/stata-savio-notes/README.md

 ## Using X Quartz on a Mac

 Sometimes the virtual desktop in incompatible with the version of Stata.
-Another way of accessing Demography's Stata on Savio is to the X-Forwarding.
+Another way of accessing Demography's Stata on Savio is to use X-Forwarding which will allow you to open a GUI running on a remote server like Savio directly on your own machine.

 - Open a terminal and ssh into the log-in node using the -X flag: